 Amsterdam Harbour Docklands Revitalisation Project.

-Visit city planning and architecture on a massive scale on Kadijk, Java, KNSM, and IJburg islands
+Visit new city planning and architecture on a massive scale, on Kadijk, Java, KNSM, and IJburg islands

 Private architecture tour of the exciting recent architectural developments in the Eastern Docklands of Amsterdam.

-Architectural tour – a private tour with an easy ride by taxi, bus, tram or bike – or on foot, exploring the modern urban renewal projects on the former docklands area of Kadijk, Java, KNSM, and IJburg islands, all in Amsterdam, North Holland, Netherlands.
+Architectural tour – a private tour with an easy ride by taxi, bus, tram or bike – or on foot, exploring the modern urban renewal projects on the former docklands area of Kadijk, Java, KNSM, Sporenburg, Borneo, and the huge IJburg islands, all in Amsterdam, North Holland, Netherlands.

 The first project near Central Railway Station is the Java Island in Amsterdam.
 We enter it via the Jan Schaeffer bridge.
 Here, one can study examples of contemporary port area renewal.
 Great attention is paid to the master plan, started by the City Council, and developed by a master architects / philosophers.
 From this master plan, a number of independent architects assisted in filling in the grid of the plan according to the given set of rules.
 Dockworkers and longshoremen were replaced by residents.